 This toll bridge, envisioned in 1880, is a suspension bridge spanning the Straits of Mackinac to connect the Upper and Lower Peninsulas of Michigan.
 You will have fantastic views of the Mackinac Bridge aboard your ferry trip.

 Drive By Round Island

 One of two uninhabited islands in the Straits of Mackinac, Round Island is a small piece of land conveniently located near the State Dock, giving visitors perfect views of what the Native Americans called "Nissawinagong".

 Drive By Round Island Light

-Located on the west shore of Round Island in the shipping lanes of the Straits, the Light was built to avoid hazards for ships navigating the Straits.
+Located on the west shore in the shipping lanes of the Straits, the Light was built to avoid hazards for ships navigating the Straits.
 Because of its color scheme and form, the lighthouse has been likened to an old-fashioned schoolhouse and is a recognizable icon of the upper Great Lakes.

 Drive By Mackinac Island State Park

-Catch a glimpse of the Mackinac Island State Park from your ferry as you approach the Island.
-Taking up nearly 80 percent of Mackinac Island, the park offers visitors a wealth of natural and historical sights that are sure to entertain the whole family.
-Make sure to check it all out during your trip to the Island!
+Catch a glimpse of the state park from your ferry as you approach Mackinac.
+Taking up nearly 80 percent of the area, the park offers visitors a wealth of natural and historical sights that are sure to entertain the whole family.
+Make sure to check it all out during your trip!

 Stop at Mackinac Island State Dock

-No matter your departure point, your ferry will take you to the Mackinac Island State Dock for your trip to Mackinac Island.
-From here, you can explore the Island, take carriage rides, and meander around the Park, which takes up the majority of the area.
+No matter your departure point, your ferry will take you to the state dock for your trip.
+From here, you can explore, take carriage rides, and meander around the Park, which takes up the majority of the area.

 Stops may change due to traffic, weather, maintenance, etc.

-When you want to make it to Mackinac Island with excitement and style, grab a seat on the Star Line Hydro-Jet Ferry!
+When you want to make it to the area with excitement and style, grab a seat on the Star Line Hydro-Jet Ferry!
 Why not take the boat everyone else is watching?
 If you're planning a trip, find fun things to do and great places to stay.